MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/styles/xaml/introduction.md

 > [!NOTE]
 > **What is StyleId?**
 >
 > Prior to Xamarin.Forms 2.2, the [`StyleId`](xref:Xamarin.Forms.Element.StyleId) property was used to identify individual elements in an application for identification in UI testing, and in theme engines such as Pixate.
-However, Xamarin.Forms 2.2 has introduced the [`AutomationId`](xref:Xamarin.Forms.Element.AutomationId) property, which has superseded the [`StyleId`](xref:Xamarin.Forms.Element.StyleId) property.
-For more information, see [Automate Xamarin.Forms testing with Xamarin.UITest and Test Cloud](~/xamarin-forms/deploy-test/uitest-and-test-cloud.md).
+However, Xamarin.Forms 2.2 introduced the [`AutomationId`](xref:Xamarin.Forms.Element.AutomationId) property, which has superseded the [`StyleId`](xref:Xamarin.Forms.Element.StyleId) property.

 ## Related links